-Huddersfield Town v Coventry City
+Godden levels as Coventry draw at Huddersfield

 Post update

 Attempt blocked.
-Liam Kelly (Coventry City) right footed shot from outside the box is blocked.
-Assisted by Ben Sheaf.
+Matty Pearson (Huddersfield Town) right footed shot from the centre of the box is blocked.
+Assisted by Tom Lees.

 Post update